Southeast High Speed Rail Corridor: Richmond–Raleigh (S-Line)

 Between Richmond and Raleigh, the corridor uses the CSX S-line (the former Seaboard Air Line main line), which generally parallels US 1.
 The tracks on the segment of this line between Centralia, Virginia and Norlina, North Carolina were removed in the late 1980s and through traffic shifted to the CSX A-line (the former Atlantic Coast Line main line).
 The relative absence of freight trains along the remaining portions of the S-line will mean that significant curve straightening and other work can be accomplished without disrupting current service.

 CSX's main "A" (red) and "S" (blue) lines.
 Note the removed track between Centralia, Virginia and Norlina, North Carolina, indicated by the dashed line.

 The S-line also provides a more direct route for trains between Raleigh and the Northeast via Richmond.
-Since the abandonment of the S-line, Amtrak trains traveling north of Raleigh use the A-line and the North Carolina Railroad between Raleigh and Selma.
+Since the abandonment of part of the S-line, Amtrak trains traveling north of Raleigh use the A-line and the North Carolina Railroad between Raleigh and Selma.
 (The A-line does not pass through Raleigh, instead running roughly parallel to Interstate 95 through Rocky Mount, Wilson, and Fayetteville.)
 The new S-line route will include station stops at Norlina, North Carolina, Henderson, North Carolina and Wake Forest, North Carolina.

 The proposed project does not include electrification of the railway, unlike in the Northeast Corridor.
 However, top speeds would be raised from 79 to 110 mph, resulting in an average speed of 85–87 mph.
 Travel time currently between Richmond and Raleigh on the Carolinian and Silver Star is close to four hours, but full implementation as proposed would reduce this to nearly two hours.
 The proposed two hours in time savings is nearly evenly split between the shorter distance provided by the more direct S-line routing and speed increases.